 Results are not always replicable

 Some of the biggest problems with results derived from Big Data is that they come from a black box.
 The deep learning is difficult to deconstruct.
 Understanding what inputs generate which outputs and how all the factors interact with each other are sometimes impossible.
 The only way to do this is to introduce test data specifically designed to look at just one variable at a time and measure results.
 This is important when it comes to recommendations.

-A company can ask itself how to replicate a past success.
-For example, if an individual blog article or Instagram posts goes viral, what was the element that made all the difference and how can that be used again and again?
+A company can ask itself how to replicate past success.
+For example, if an individual blog article or Instagram posts go viral, what was the element that made all the difference and how can that be used again and again?
 If in one scenario using AI to customize the experience yields a high increase in ROI, yet in another instance using AI may be business as usual, how can you produce the best results all the time?

 The volume of data requires aggregation

-Sometimes even the sheer volume of data is an obstacle, both from a logical and logistic perspective.
+Sometimes even the sheer volume of data is an obstacle, both from a logical and logistics perspective.
 When it comes to pattern recognition, data could need some degree of aggregation to answer complex questions related to correlations and causations.
 When there are different types of data involved, this task becomes complicated.
-For example, creating a link between the opinions expressed by clients on social media and actual sales levels, there are multiple tools necessary such as language processing, sentiment analysis, and financial analysis and these are just the tip of the iceberg.
+For example, creating a link between the opinions expressed by clients on social media and actual sales levels, there are multiple tools necessary such as language processing, sentiment analysis, and financial analysis and these are just the tips of the iceberg.